phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

     rustup component add rust-src
 ```

 It still fails.
-The problem is that cargo needs a copy of the rust source code in order to recompile the `core` crate.
+The problem is that cargo needs a copy of the Rust source code in order to recompile the `core` crate.
 The error message helpfully suggest to provide such a copy by installing the `rust-src` component.

 After running the suggested `rustup component add rust-src` command, the build should now finally succeed: